Supervised learning: Empirical risk minimization

 In empirical risk minimization, the supervised learning algorithm seeks the function $g$ that minimizes $R(g)$.
 Hence, a supervised learning algorithm can be constructed by applying an optimization algorithm to find $g$.

 When $g$ is a conditional probability distribution $P(y|x)$ and the loss function is the negative log likelihood: $L(y, \hat{y}) = -\log P(y | x)$, then empirical risk minimization is equivalent to maximum likelihood estimation.

 When $G$ contains many candidate functions or the training set is not sufficiently large, empirical risk minimization leads to high variance and poor generalization.
-The learning algorithm is able to memorize the training examples without generalizing well.
-This is called overfitting.
+The learning algorithm is able to memorize the training examples without generalizing well (overfitting).

 Structural risk minimization

 Structural risk minimization seeks to prevent overfitting by incorporating a regularization penalty into the optimization.
 The regularization penalty can be viewed as implementing a form of Occam's razor that prefers simpler functions over more complex ones.